-Tennessee school bus crash: Mother of driver gives and asks for compassion
+Tennessee school bus crash: Mother of driver offers and asks for compassion

 Walker, 24, now faces five counts of vehicular homicide, reckless endangerment and reckless driving.

+"Mr. Walker lost control of the bus and swerved off of the roadway to the right, striking an elevated driveway and mailbox, swerved to the left and began to overturn, striking a telephone pole and a tree."

-It's still not clear what caused the accident.
-But one child on board told CNN affiliate WDEF-TV that the bus was traveling at high speed just before the crash.
+One child on board told CNN affiliate WDEF-TV the driver "was going real fast" and hit a garbage bag.

-"He was going real fast and he hit a garbage bag," the boy said.
-"And we then hit a mailbox, then we flipped over and hit a tree real hard."
+"And we then hit a mailbox, then we flipped over and hit a tree real hard," the boy said.

 Cook said her son is a responsible man and the father of a 3-year-old son.